 Where: Tygart Lake State Park, Grafton, WV

-Located in the foothills of the Allegheny Mountains in scenic north central WV, Tygart Lake provides guests with some of the most breathtaking views across the state.
+Tygart Lake State Park is located in the foothills of the Allegheny Mountains in scenic north central WV.
+Tygart Lake provides guests with some of the most breathtaking views across the state.
 This park is a cozy, quiet destination for couples and families.
 It is also a perfect destination for group conferences and retreats.
 Located just four miles south of Grafton, it is known for its 10 mile long, 1750 acre lake, which offers water sports, like boating, water skiing, scuba diving, swimming, kayaking, canoeing and fishing.

 REUNION MEMORIES (from May 2007 newsletter) Written by Thelma Stiles Malecek